schubergphilis/packer-plugin-utm/.web-docs/components/builder/iso/README.md

 - `disk_size` (uint) - The size, in megabytes, of the hard disk to create for the VM.
 By default, this is 40000 (about 40 GB).

+- `hard_drive_interface` (string) - The type of controller that the primary hard drive is attached to, defaults to VirtIO.
+When set to usb, the drive is attached to an USB controller.
+When set to scsi, the drive is attached to an  SCSI controller.
+When set to nvme, the drive is attached to an NVMe controller.
+When set to virtio, the drive is attached to a VirtIO controller.
+Please note that when you use "nvme", and you may need to enable EFI mode for nvme to work (this note is from VirtualBox)

+- `iso_interface` (string) - The type of controller that the ISO is attached to, defaults to usb.
+  When set to nvme, the drive is attached to an NVMe controller.
+  When set to virtio, the drive is attached to a VirtIO controller.

+- `disk_additional_size` ([]uint) - Additional disks to create.
+Attachment starts at 1 since 0
+  is the default disk.
+Each value represents the disk image size in MiB.
+  Each additional disk uses the same disk parameters as the default disk.
+  Unset by default.

 - `keep_registered` (bool) - Set this to true if you would like to keep the VM registered with UTM.
 Defaults to false.